 The first question that we asked all respondents for our State of the Industry Report was, What do you believe are the largest threats facing all community associations today?
 We ranked the results with 10 being the highest ranking threat and 1 being the lowest ranking threat.
 The below stats showcase the weighted average of total responses.

 Similar to our 2022 report, Homeowner Apathy was the top ranked threat facing community associations.
-Low homeowner apathy, or a lack of homeowner engagement, prevents growth on the boards and hinders diversity of thought.
+High homeowner apathy, or a lack of homeowner engagement, prevents growth on the boards and hinders diversity of thought.
 It may impact the board’s ability to make quorum and sour relations between the board and residents.

 In addition to homeowner apathy being an overwhelming concern, underfunded reserves came in as a close second, followed by deferred maintenance.
 These concerns surrounding aging infrastructure have been top of mind since the Surfside Condo collapse in 2021 and the subsequent legislation that followed.
-It’s interesting to note that management company executives and community managers prioritized underfunded reserves over homeowner apathy, unlike their counterparts.

 The next threat noted by respondents related to board and staff burnout.
 Interestingly, this concern was ranked higher by board members and community managers than management company executives.
 Overwhelmed community managers and undereducated board members may be contributing to stunted growth opportunities across the industry.

 Delinquency, which directly impacts a community’s budget, is a growing concern.
 Many respondents questioned the ability for their homeowners to continue making thoughtful and timely payments during a pending recession.